Anti-siphoning law: United States

 In recent years, a growing number of major domestic and international sporting events previously aired by free-to-air channels have migrated to pay-TV outlets.
 Since 2007, excluding the World Series, Major League Baseball's postseason playoffs have largely moved to cable, while ESPN airs the majority of bowl games of college football (including the College Football Playoff and National Championship, and those owned and operated by its subsidiary ESPN Events).
-Three of tennis' Grand Slams are aired exclusively by ESPN (the French Open is held by Tennis Channel and NBC), and the majority of regional broadcasts in major leagues are now shown primarily by regional sports networks (with relatively few or no games broadcast on local free-to-air TV unless it is either nationally televised or only aired over-the-air due to RSN rights conflicts).
-In 2021, a new television deal between the National Hockey League and Turner Sports will place three of the next seven Stanley Cup Finals exclusively on TNT although this will only occur during odd-numbered years (the others aired in even-numbered years will be aired by ABC).
-Major League Soccer will make it worse in 2023, with all games on the Apple TV+ streaming service.
-Fresh off the criticism of MLB's streaming-only games and low viewership, the new 10-year MLS and Apple contract will test the viability of such broadcasts being exclusive.
+Starting in 2025, all tennis Grand Slams are aired exclusively on pay television -- ESPN with the Australian Open, U. S. Open, and Wimbledon, and TNT with the French Open.
+The majority of regional broadcasts in major leagues are now shown primarily by regional sports networks (with relatively few or no games broadcast on local free-to-air TV unless it is either nationally televised or only aired over-the-air due to RSN rights conflicts.
+In 2021, a new television deal between the National Hockey League and Turner Sports will place three of the next seven Stanley Cup Finals exclusively on TNT during odd-numbered years (the others aired in even-numbered years will be aired by ABC).
+In 2023, Major League Soccer shifted to a streaming-oriented broadcasting model, with all matches streaming on the Apple TV app and MLS Season Pass subscription, leaving a limited linear television package for Fox Sports.

-Some expertshave attributed the decline of professional boxing to the move of boxing from FTA network television to premium pay-television, with boxing matches almost exclusively being shown on HBO, Showtime, or pay-per-view and ownership consolidated to those networks and a few selective promotion organizations.
+In 2023, the Phoenix Suns became the first team in the NBA to put all regionally televised games on free-to-air, with Gray Television stations in Arizona becoming the primary broadcaster starting in 2023.
+The Utah Jazz were the second to follow with a new syndication deal with KJZZ-TV and other Sinclair Broadcasting stations in Utah and the Mountain West areas.
+The Suns' local ratings rose 69% with the move to Gray and Jazz ratings rose 39% with the Sinclair local stations.
+Meanwhile, the Portland Trail Blazers, which uses an RSN for all games, had ratings crash 60% during the season.

 Ratings for the College Football Playoff, the NASCAR Cup Series championship, tennis majors, and PGA's Open Championship have suffered from the siphoning to ESPN.
 NASCAR's 2015-24 television contract with Comcast's NBCUniversal for NBC and their cable network USA Network during the second half of the season required the broadcast of the championship race to be on NBC, where in previous years it solely aired on ESPN.
 Likewise, golf's The Open Championship returned to network television in 2016, with weekend coverage on NBC and early round coverage on Golf Channel.
 Both the Premier League and The Open are unique in that network television coverage is available in the United States, while coverage in their home country (barring highlights) is limited to pay television (which also includes the Comcast-owned pay TV provider Sky).